grafana/grafana-amazonprometheus-datasource/src/README.md

     - Delete the old correlation.

 4. Recorded queries migration
-    - Only available in Grafana Enterprise and Grafana Cloud
+    - Only available in Grafana Enterprise and Grafana Cloud.
     - Create a new recorded query, see [documentation here](https://grafana.com/docs/grafana/latest/administration/correlations/create-a-new-correlation/).
     - Identify the recorded query that uses the old Prom SigV4 data source.
     - Copy the fields from your recorded query.